LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/problem-set/README.md

 ### Synopsis
 In this problem set, you'll solve some problems in C using the concepts you'll learn throughout Module 1.
 There are three components to this problem set: **Water**, **Mario**, and **Greedy**.

-### Components
 The Pset Spec which describes the assignment can be found
 <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html" target="_blank">Here</a>.

 To review all information about the Problem Set, scroll down to the section titled <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#getting_started" target="_blank">Getting Started</a>.
 You will have seen a lot of this already, but it may be helpful to review.

+### Assignments

-The components of Problem Set 1 that you must do are:
+The assignments of Problem Set 1 that you must do are:
 * <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#smart_water" target="_blank">Problem Set 1: Water</a>
 * <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#itsa_mario" target="_blank">Problem Set 1: Mario</a>
 * <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#time_for_change" target="_blank">Problem Set 1: Greedy</a>